davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-asynchronous-client-side-usage.md

 That's it for this post, which is probably the most difficult one to comprehend but again, the most important facts to remember are the ease of use of IAsyncRequestDispatcher and ReceivedResponses.
 Also, keep in mind that even though we use this primarily for Silverlight clients, you can just as well do this from WPF applications or any other .NET application for that matter.

-Finally, i'd like to thank Tom Ceulemans for the implementation shown in this post.
+Finally, I'd like to thank Tom Ceulemans for the implementation shown in this post.
 He happened to be the first one who needed to use the RRSL from a silverlight application and he did a great job with getting it to work :)